dirigible-io/dirigible-io.github.io/help/ide.md

 ### Layouts

-The cloud IDE layout API delegates the layout management to the GoldenLayout framework.
+The Web IDE layout API delegates the layout management to the GoldenLayout framework.
 Layouts is a convenience bag of functions that significantly simplifies the work with layouts.
 It takes care of views registry setup, the work plot regions configuration, layout initialization, serialization, control on the layout manager, open view and open editor functions, global notifications, and others.

 The top-area toolbar is a composite that aggregates the drop-down menus, the theme selection, the user name, and sign-out control.
-It uses the corresponding UI microservices available in the ideUiCore module as `Menu`, `User`, and `Theme`.
+It uses the corresponding UI microservices available in the *ideUiCore* module as `Menu`, `User`, and `Theme`.

-By convention, all UI components are built with Bootstrap 3.x CSS and the themes in the cloud IDE are actually custom Bootstrap CSS.
+By convention, all UI components are built with Bootstrap 3.x CSS and the themes in the Web IDE are actually custom Bootstrap CSS.
 A UI microservice enables dynamic change of the CSS upon change of the theme automatically.
 It is available as Angular factory theme.

 The Angular service `User` provides the details for the user that are rendered by the `Menu` directive, such as the user name.